Puppets/puppets-old/README.md

 ## About

-Marionette provides the necessary building blocks to build decoupled, modular application.
+Marionette provides the necessary building blocks to build decoupled, modular applications.
 But one of its virtues – its (relative) lack of opinion – can also be a flaw.
-It is tempting, sometimes easy, to write tightly coupled Marionette applications.
+It is tempting, and sometimes easy, to write tightly coupled Marionette applications.

 Puppets is an opinionated way to build components with Marionette to solve two issues: making them decoupled,